tranthithanhhai/tranthithanhhai/README.md

 I'm a passionate Data Analyst with a knack for turning data into actionable insights.
 Here's a quick snapshot of my skills and background:

 📊 **Skills**: Data Analysis, Data Visualization, Python, SQL, Excel, Tableau, Power BI

 🎓 **Education**:
 - Bachelor's in Business Accounting from [University of Economics HCMC](https://www.ueh.edu.vn/)
-- Master's in Data Science from [University Of Science, VNU HCMC](https://sdh.hcmus.edu.vn/) (in progress)
+- Master's in Data Science from [University of Science, VNU-HCMC](https://sdh.hcmus.edu.vn/) (in progress)

 ### Let's Connect!
 📫 Feel free to reach out to me via [Email](mailto:thanhhai.ueh123@gmail.com)